aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/231-map() & filter() functions.md

 * The **map()** is a built-in function in Python that takes two arguments:
   1. a function
-  2. an iterable (A sequence, or collection of elements like list, tuple, etc.)
+  2. an iterable (A sequence or collection of elements like list, tuple, etc.)
 * map() function applies a given function for each item in an iterable
 * Returns a list of the results.